National Coalition for the Homeless housing and prevention services.

 Operating across the nation, the National Coalition for the Homeless is made up on hundreds of non-profits, individuals and government agencies.
-The network of partners is immense, and each and every one of them is focused on both preventing future episodes of homelessness, and also more importantly addressing the root cause of it and breaking the cycle.
+The network of partners is immense.
+Each and every agency in the Coalition is focused on both preventing future episodes of homelessness as well as on addressing the root cause of why someone is homeless and breaking the cycle.
+Find details on the National Coalition below.

-Another goal is to try to get every individual and family into some form of safe and affordable housing, whether it is an apartment or some other type of center.
+Another goal is to try to get every individual and family into some form of safe and affordable housing, whether it is an apartment, an emergency homeless shelter or some other type of center.
 They advocate on behalf of the poor and less fortunate, try to coordinate the countless assistance programs that are offered by government agencies and charities, and offer other support services as needed and as resources allow.

 The fact is that the demand for affordable housing is very high.
-This is due to both the challenging economy as well as the constant increase in rent and living expenses that people are faced with.
+This is due to economic factors as well as the constant increase in rent and living expenses that people are faced with.
 So while the National Coalition for the Homeless does its best to meet the needs of families, the fact is that no one group, or even partnership of them, can meet this need on their own.
 Some of the primary services that may be provided are below.
+Or learn more on finding emergency homeless assistance near you.

 Prevention is always the first goal, as it is less impactful to the individual and it also costs less money to provide short term help then it does to provide shelter or other rehousing services.
 The National Coalition for the Homeless has some information on local agencies that can offer emergency financial help, whether it is grants for rental costs or a utility bill.